 An encounter with a spectacled bear

 Photos of two spectacled bears are now part of the collection of images being analyzed by McHugh and McKibben.
-The pair of researchers work for Rainforest Partnership, an organization that has helped to protect biodiversity in indigenous and rural communities in the central Peruvian rainforest for 10 years.
+The pair of researchers work for Rainforest Partnership, an organization that for more than 10 years helps protect biodiversity in indigenous and rural communities in the central Peruvian rainforest.

 Some of the videos recorded by McHugh and McKibben show spectacled bears walking through the forest and wrapping their arms around trees.
 McKibben says that actually they were able to see 13 bears, but one of the sightings was not recorded on video – researchers saw the bear on a path on one of their trips through the cloud forest.